Bedwas High School, Newport Road, Bedwas, Caerphilly, CF83 8BJ

 At Bedwas High School we are committed to ensuring that all our pupils are able to develop the knowledge, skills and experiences that will prepare them for the opportunities, responsibilities and life beyond school.
 The curriculum is not just about the subjects that are offered, and the lessons and extra-curricular activities that our learners attend; it includes our approaches to teaching and learning and assessment; the quality of relationships within our school, and the values embodied in our daily lives – which includes ‘Caring and Achieving’.

-The National Curriculum will continue to be delivered to Year 8.
-Learners in Years 9, 10 and 11 will follow their GCSE curriculum, and learners in Years 12 and 13 will continue to study their A Levels.
+Learners in Years 10 and 11 will follow their GCSE curriculum, and learners in Years 12 and 13 will continue to study their A Levels.

 Our aim is to offer a broad and balanced curriculum, accessible to all our learners, that develops the knowledge, understanding, skills and attitudes that will support them in becoming ambitious and capable learners, ready to learn throughout their lives; healthy and confident individuals, ready to lead fulfilling lives as members of society; ethical and informed citizens of Wales and the World; and, enterprising and creative individuals, ready to play a full part in life and work.

 We have developed our curriculum in collaboration with our learners, practitioners, parents and carers and the wider community.
 We have sought advice and feedback and we have listened to the views of our learners in deciding what to include.
-We will continue to engage with all our stakeholders as we develop our curriculum beyond 2022.
+We will continue to engage with all our stakeholders as we develop our approach to the Curriculum for Wales.

 Our curriculum is organised under 8 Faculty areas that cover all 6 Areas of Learning Experience: